davidwjang/davidwjang.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I am a PhD Candidate at the University of Texas at Austin.
 I will be on the job market this Fall 2022 and expect to graduate in May 2023.

 My research interests include **Macroeconomics and Labor Economics**.